Joanna Cassidy: Biography

 Cassidy majored in art at Syracuse University.
-During her time there, she married Kennard C. Kobrin in 1964, a doctor in residency, and found work as a fashion model.
+During her time there, she married Kennard C. Kobrin in 1963, a doctor in residency, and found work as a fashion model.
 They moved to San Francisco, where her husband set up a psychiatric practice while Cassidy continued modeling.
 They had a son and a daughter together.
-In 1968, she landed a bit part in Bullitt.
+In 1968, she landed a bit part in the thriller film Bullitt.

+In June 2025, it was reported that she is in a relationship with her former co-star Suzanne Somers' widower, Alan Hamel.

 Career

-Cassidy's first film appearance was in The Outfit (1973).
+Cassidy's first major film appearance was in the 1973 thriller The Outfit.
 She appeared in a 1973 Smokey Bear public service announcement (PSA), and on such television series as Mission: Impossible, Starsky & Hutch and Taxi.
-She had a small role in Stay Hungry (1976), a film about bodybuilding that featured a young Arnold Schwarzenegger.
+She had a secondary role in the drama film Stay Hungry (1976), a film about bodybuilding that featured a young Arnold Schwarzenegger.
 Cassidy was considered for the role of Wonder Woman for a television series, but lost it to Lynda Carter.
 She co-starred in the film Our Winning Season (1978).
-Her first regular role was as sheriff's pilot Morgan Wainwright in the action-adventure series 240-Robert (1979), although the series only lasted for two abbreviated seasons.
+Her first regular role was as sheriff's pilot Morgan Wainwright in the action-adventure series 240-Robert (1979), although the series lasted for only two abbreviated seasons.
 Afterwards, Cassidy continued to appear in guest roles in series such as Dallas and Falcon Crest, as well as a regular role on the short-lived sitcom Buffalo Bill (1983) (for which she earned a Golden Globe Award).
-She starred on the short-lived NBC television series Code Name: Foxfire (1985).
+She starred as a lead character, CIA operative Liz "Foxfire" Towne, in the short-lived NBC action television series Code Name: Foxfire (1985).

-In 1982, Cassidy had her first major feature film role as the replicant snake performer Zhora Salome in Ridley Scott's Blade Runner.
-The following year, she co-starred in Under Fire with Gene Hackman and Nick Nolte.
-She continued to appear in both films and television; she co-starred in the television miniseries Hollywood Wives (1985), and appeared in The Fourth Protocol (1987), Who Framed Roger Rabbit (1988), 1969, The Package (1989), Where the Heart Is (1990) and Don't Tell Mom the Babysitter's Dead (1991).
+In 1982, Cassidy had her breakthrough film role as the replicant snake performer Zhora Salome in Ridley Scott's science fiction film Blade Runner.
+The following year, she co-starred in Under Fire with Gene Hackman and Nick Nolte, earning Cassidy a Sant Jordi Award, as well as a nomination for a National Society of Film Critics Award.
+She continued to appear in both films and television; she co-starred in the television miniseries Hollywood Wives (1985), and appeared in The Fourth Protocol (1987), Who Framed Roger Rabbit (1988), 1969 (1988), The Package (1989), Where the Heart Is (1990) and Don't Tell Mom the Babysitter's Dead (1991).
 In 1993, she co-starred with Dudley Moore on the sitcom Dudley, but the series only lasted for six episodes.
 She played the ex-wife of James Garner's lead character in the television movie, The Rockford Files: I Still Love L.A.
 (1994).

 Her other screen credits from this era include Barbarians at the Gate (1993), the miniseries adaptation of Stephen King's The Tommyknockers (1993), and Wes Craven's Vampire in Brooklyn (1995).
 Cassidy also provided the voice of Inspector Maggie Sawyer on The WB series Superman: The Animated Series, and had recurring guest roles on television series such as L.A.
 Law, Melrose Place, Diagnosis: Murder, and The District.